 The meat is either processed and kept by the hunter/homeowner or donated to feed the hungry.

 The DNR through these community-led archery hunts, were able to donate 1,000+ pounds of venison (~4,600 meals) to families in need in January 2026 alone.
-You can find plenty of info online for venison donation groups but here are the two we worked the closest with last season:
+You can find plenty of info online for venison donation groups, but here are two the DNR worked with last season:

 Hunters for the Hungry https://gwf.org/ghfth/